vboechat/network-error-handling/README.md

 - `statusCode`: The status code to handle the error.
 - `title`: The title of the error.
 - `description`: The description of the error.
-- `callback`: The callback function to execute when the error is handled.
+- `callback`: Optional callback function to execute when the error is handled.

 ### `withToast(toastFunction: (title: string, description: string) => void)`